auth0/docs/articles/private-cloud/onboarding/managed-private-cloud/infrastructure.md

 ## Internet connectivity

-Internet connectivity is required for all servers in the cluster.

-All servers in the cluster require outbound access to:
+All servers in the cluster must have internet connectivity and require outbound access to:
 * **docker.it.auth0.com** (**52.9.124.234**) on port 443.
 * **cdn.auth0.com** on port 443.
 * Social providers and third-party APIs (as needed)

 ## DNS records

-Each environment (e.g., Development, Staging, Production), which are represented by `<env-name>`, requires a separate namespace for DNS records.
+Each environment (e.g., Development, Staging, Production, which are represented by `<env-name>`) requires a separate namespace for DNS records.

 You will need DNS records for the following namespaces: